 If you’re planning on a hospital setting delivery, it is likely that you are doing so because it seems safest.
 One of the “bumpers” of safety that the hospital uses is having that IV.
 Now, there is an other option….

 Other Options Besides a Running IV During Labor

 While we haven’t invented wireless IV’s, you’ll notice that a lot of the things I mentioned above don’t need an IV running all the time (but some do).

-We really don’t want you to feel confined to the bed or over-medicalize your delivery, but having that in your arm or wrist just helps everyone feel safer.
+We really don’t want a laboring woman to feel confined to the bed or over-medicalize the birth process, but having that in your arm or wrist just helps everyone feel safer for various reasons.

 Most often, your doctor will ask us to draw labs when you come into labor and delivery.
 It is a simple process to grab the labs, and then insert the tube so we can have it there if we need it.

-And, if we don’t, we can remove it soon after delivery.
+And, if we don’t, we can remove it soon after your baby’s birth.

 How Long Will I Need an IV in Labor?

 It depends on what is happening.
-Most often we can turn it to a saline lock like I mentioned above a couple of hours after delivery.
-The staff would prefer you keep that lock in for a few more hours if possible in case you do start to bleed or need antibiotics, but it would be up to you at that point.
+Most often we can turn it to a saline lock like I mentioned above a couple of hours after the birth of your baby.
+The hospital staff and health care providers would prefer you keep that lock in for a few more hours if possible in case you do start to bleed or need antibiotics, but it would be up to you at that point.